infinityworks/node-app-data-connectors/README.md

 #### queryStream(sql, values = [], label)

-Executes a single-statement prepared query with any number of positional parameters to substitute into the query and returns an array with an open Readable [`Stream`](https://nodejs.org/api/stream.html) and a reference to the underlying connection.
+Executes a single-statement prepared query with any number of positional parameters to substitute into the query and returns an array with a reference to the open channel with the database and a reference to the underlying connection.
+Calling `stream()` on the returned channel returns a `stream.Readable`.

+Note: this function gives the caller ownership of the underlying connection, which means the connection must be closed by the caller manually when the operation is finished.

 Parameters:
 - `sql`: string containing the SQL statement to run.
 Any query values to escape must be replaced by question marks.